It’s important to understand the recruiter’s needs. What are they looking for?

 There are three possible situations:

-The job offer explicitly lists the required skills.
+The job posting explicitly lists the required skills.
 In this case, simply copy them.

 Certain skills are implied, and you’ll need to deduce them from the list of tasks.

-Both of the above situations are listed together, and you’ll need to think about the two of them!
+Both of the above situations are listed together, and you’ll need to think about both of them!

 Assistant Community Manager